cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth-framework/open-source-roadmaps.md

 **Trap of Off-Roadmap Initiatives:**
 As tempting as uncharted innovations may be, off-roadmap pursuits can lead the project astray.
 By implementing a structured evaluation process for these initiatives, projects can stay true to their core mission while embracing new ideas.
 If it fits the project, add it to the roadmap.

 By meeting these challenges head-on with creative solutions, open source projects can transform obstacles into stepping stones, propelling their project towards new achievements.

-# Conclusion:
+# Conclusion

 Roadmaps in open source projects are a critical component for success, guiding developers, contributors, and stakeholders toward common goals.
 With a well-defined roadmap, projects gain clarity and direction, motivating contributors to work together towards a shared vision.
 Prioritization and effective project management become achievable, ensuring resources are allocated wisely for meaningful outcomes.
 Transparently sharing the roadmap fosters trust and attracts contributors by showcasing ongoing efforts and future opportunities for involvement.
 Additionally, aligning development with user needs and adapting to changing circumstances become possible through continuous review and iteration.
 By utilizing practical tools like GitHub Project Boards, Google Sheets, and graphical presentations, open source projects can create comprehensive roadmaps that drive collaboration, engagement, and progress within the community.